Borderlands line: Passenger rail franchise

 Upon privatisation, passenger services were transferred from Regional Railways to North West Trains, later known as First North Western.
 In 2003, a review led to the creation of the All-Wales Franchise, meaning services were transferred to Wales & Borders Trains.
 Arriva Trains Wales succeeded Wales & Borders on 8 December 2003, and operated all passenger services on the line until October 2018.
-From then on KeolisAmey Wales (trading as Transport for Wales) began its franchise until February 2021, when publicly-owned Transport for Wales Rail took over.
+KeolisAmey Wales (trading as Transport for Wales) then began its franchise until February 2021, when publicly-owned Transport for Wales Rail took over.
 Potential electrification plans could see the line transfer to Merseyrail.

 Passenger services

 Transport for Wales is currently the only passenger train operator on the line.
 There are proposals for Merseyrail to fully or partly operate on the line.

 In their December 2021 to May 2022 timetable, Transport for Wales operated 1 train per hour (tph) Monday to Saturday, and on Sundays services were mainly hourly with some every 1 hour and 30 minutes.
-Not all services terminated at Wrexham Central, some terminated at Wrexham General to enable cab cleaning, service turnaround time, or recovering delays.
+Not all services terminated at Wrexham Central; some terminated at Wrexham General to enable cab cleaning, service turnaround time, or recovering delays.
 In the May to December 2022 timetable, the frequency remained at mainly 1tph, with all but the first morning and last evening service on weekdays, and two morning and two evening services on Sundays, stopping at Wrexham Central.
-The service is currently operated using British Rail Class 150 trains.

-There are three interchange stations on the line, connecting to other railway lines and services, they are (north to south):
+There are three interchange stations on the line, connecting to other railway lines and services.
+They are (north to south):